Unleashed (Toby Keith album)

 Unleashed is the seventh studio album by American country music artist Toby Keith.
 It was released on August 6, 2002 by DreamWorks Records.
 The album produced four hit singles on the US Billboard Hot Country Songs charts with "Courtesy of the Red, White and Blue (The Angry American)", "Who's Your Daddy", "Rock You Baby", and "Beer for My Horses" (a duet with Willie Nelson).
 "Courtesy of the Red, White and Blue (The Angry American)", "Who's Your Daddy", and "Beer for My Horses" all reached number one while "Rock You Baby" peaked at number 13.
 The album was Keith's first to reach number one on the U.S. Billboard 200 and was 4× Platinum by the RIAA for sales of four million copies in the United States.

-Upon reaching number one, "Beer for My Horses" was Keith's long-lasting number one single, having spent six weeks at the top of the charts.
+Upon reaching number one, "Beer for My Horses" was Keith's longest-lasting number one single, having spent six weeks at the top of the charts.
 The song also made Nelson the oldest male country singer to reach the top of the country charts at the time.